qwindelzorf/game-and-watch-retro-go-sd/README.md

 Vectrex/Odyssey2 is provided by a modified version of o2em emulator.
 Support is currently in development so it's unstable, has lots of bugs and it's not really playable.
 To play, you need a bios file, for now rename your bios file to bios.bin and put it in the roms/vectrex folder

+# Pokémon Mini Emulator
+https://github.com/libretro/PokeMini was used for porting.
+You can provide a bios file in /bios/mini/bios.min file, but it's optional : if no bios file is provided, an integrated open source bios will be used.

 ## Homebrew ports